Fourier Neural Operator with Learned Deformations for PDEs on General Geometries: Geometry-Aware Fourier Neural Operator

 As shown in Figure \ref{fig:GFNO}, Geo-FNO has a similar architecture as the standard FNO, but with a deformation in the input and output

-Specially, if the input is given as a point cloud, we will apply the geometric Fourier transform $ \F_a$ \eqref{eq:Fa} in the first Fourier convolution operator $\cK_1$, and the inverse geometric Fourier transform $\F^{-1}_a$ \eqref{eq:iFa} in the last layer $\cK_L$.
-As a special case, if the input is given as a structured mesh, we define the coordinate as \eqref{eq:structured}, $\F_a, \F^{-1}_a$ reduce to standard FFT and geo-FNO reduces to the standard FNO.
+{ Here, we begin by employing $\cP$ to lift (encode) the input to a higher channel dimension.
+Subsequently, the first Fourier convolution operator $\cK_1$ employs the geometric Fourier transform $ \F_a$ \eqref{eq:Fa}, while the last layer $\cK_L$ employs the inverse geometric Fourier transform $\F^{-1}_a$ \eqref{eq:iFa}.
+To finalize the process, we utilize $\cQ$ to project (decode) the output back to the desired dimension.
+In the case where the input is presented as a structured mesh, we define the coordinates as \eqref{eq:structured}.
+Under this circumstance, both $\F_a$ and $\F^{-1}_a$ reduce to the standard FFT, leading to Geo-FNO being reduced to the standard FNO. }